BridgesLab/PrecisionNutrition/Manuscripts/Ca Cholesterol/README.md

 Figure Key
 ============

 This document indicates where the raw data for each Figure panel can be found, and which script was used to generate the data.
 Figures were typically made using Rmarkdown files and modified if needed in Adobe Illustrator.
+Manually edited the supplementary table to provide more meaningful phenotypes.

 | Figure | Script | Figure |
 | ------ | ------ | ------ |